conda-forge/cfep/cfep-01.md

-*Accepted* CFEPs should be updated with a link to the pull request(s) of the implementation and the status changed to *Implemented* when the proposed changes have been implemented.  *Deferred* CFEPs can be re-submitted in a new pull request after an appropriate amount of time.
+*Accepted* CFEPs should be updated with a link to the pull request(s) of the implementation and the status changed to *Implemented* when the proposed changes have been implemented.  *Deferred* CFEPs can be re-submitted in a new pull request if the circumstances that justified deferring instead of accepting or rejecting have changed.

 # CFEP Content